solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

 #### Traits and attributes

-You won't be creating your own traits or attributes at this stage, so an in-depth explanation isn't necessary.
+You won't create traits or attributes at this stage, so an in-depth explanation isn't necessary.
 However, you will be using the `derive` attribute macro and some traits provided by the `borsh` crate, so it's important to have a high-level understanding of each.